 What is the Christkind?

-The story goes back to the 1600s, to the time of Martin Luther and the Protestant Revolution.
+The story goes back to the 1600s, to Martin Luther and the Protestant Revolution.
 Until then, children got gifts on Dec 6, St Nicholas Day.
-They left shoes out overnight on the 5th, and in the morning would find them filled with treats if they were good… and coal if they were bad (or worse, one of Nicholas’s companions would take a switch to them, or haul them off!!).
-Martin Luther wanted to de-emphasize the Catholic Saints, and put the focus on Christ’s birthday, and the kids got the gifts were to celebrate his birth.
+They left shoes out overnight on the 5th and, in the morning, would find them filled with treats if they were good… and coal if they were bad (or worse, one of Nicholas’s companions would take a switch to them or haul them off!!).
+Martin Luther wanted to de-emphasize the Catholic Saints and put the focus on Christ’s birthday, and the kids got the gifts to celebrate his birth.

-While Martin Luther’s original intention was that the infant Jesus brings gifts, over time, the image of a baby bringing gifts sort of transformed into an angelic figure with golden hair topped with a crown and golden wings, a female angel with Christ-like qualities.
+Martin Luther’s original intention was for the infant Jesus to bring gifts.
+Over time, the image of a baby bringing gifts transformed into an angelic figure with golden hair topped with a crown and golden wings, a female angel with Christ-like qualities.

 Why is the Christkindl a Girl?

 In the Middle Ages, Christmas Plays were a popular form of entertainment.
-The Angel, who announces the birth of Christ was a star player, often dressed in golden robes with a golden aura.
-This character would be played by a girl.
-As time went on, the golden ethereal image of the angel blurred with the image of the Christ child.
+The Angel who announced the birth of Christ was usually dressed in golden robes with a golden aura.
+A girl played this character.
+As time passed, the golden ethereal image of the Angel blurred with the image of the Christ child.

-In 1969, the city of Nuremberg solidified the image by having a teenage girl play the role of the Christkind who oversees the Christkindlmarkt.
+In 1969, the city of Nuremberg solidified the image by having a teenage girl play the role of Christkind, overseeing the Christkindlmarkt.

 On Christmas Eve

-And then a bell would ring, the Christkind had come!
-Children were summoned to the room which had been transformed, as if by magic!
-The tree lit up by candles, and the presents laid out underneath.
+And then a bell would ring—the Christkind had come!
+Children were summoned to the room, which had been transformed, as if by magic!
+The tree was lit up by candles, and the presents were laid out underneath.

 The Christkind Becomes Universal

 As Europe became more secular, the lines began to blur.
 In the 19th Century, the Catholic Church in Germany adopted the Christkind as the gift-giver on Christmas Eve.
-You will find the Christkind bringing gifts all over Germany, and in much of Latin America.
-Some say that the Christkind even accompanies St Nicholas on his rounds with St Nicholas!
+You will find Christkind bringing gifts throughout Germany and much of Latin America.
+Some say that Christkind even accompanies St Nicholas on his rounds with St Nicholas!

 And then things get blurry again.